GIG Holding

-GIG Holding (ჯი აი ჯი ჰოლდინგი) is a Georgian multi-industry holding company with diversified operations in energy (thermal and renewable energy), logistics and transport, machinery manufacturing, agriculture, pharmaceutical production, healthcare and insurance, cement production, real estate, and education.
+GIG Holding (ჯიაიჯი ჰოლდინგი) is a Georgian multi-industry holding company with diversified operations in energy (thermal and renewable energy), logistics and transport, machinery manufacturing, agriculture, pharmaceutical production, healthcare and insurance, cement production, real estate, and education.

 Headquartered in Tbilisi, Georgia, the company has played a notable role in the country’s economic development and expanded its presence across the wider region.
 Through investments and industrial partnerships, GIG Holding operates in Georgia, Ukraine, Kazakhstan, Uzbekistan, and the United Arab Emirates.

 Business activities

-GIG Holding’s operations cover several major sectors:
+GIG Holding’s operations span a broad range of sectors: